bishLam/CinemarvelReviews/README.md

 # CinemarvelReviews
-A movie reviewing website based on Bootstrap and PHP
+A movie-reviewing website based on Bootstrap and PHP